devblackops/watchmen/README.md

 ## Overview
 Watchmen is a PowerShell module to make executing Pester tests contained in OVF modules easier using a simple PowerShell-based Domain Specific
 Language (DSL).
-It also provides the ability to execute a number of actions (notifiers) upon failing infrastructure tests.
+It also provides the ability to execute a number of actions (notifiers) upon failing (or successful) infrastructure tests.
 Watchmen can also dynamically install OVF modules from public or private PowerShell repositories like the [PowerShell Gallery](https://www.powershellgallery.com/) should the module not be found on the system.